The 6 Most Common Plant Problems and How to Solve Them

 - You don’t like it.
-Once you decide a plant must go, keep the aggressive ones out of your compost pile or they will return.
+Once you decide a plant must go, keep the aggressive and invasive ones out of your compost pile or they will return.
 Dispose of them as recommended by your municipality.
 If it’s just a matter of taste, find a gardener willing to take an ugly duckling off your hands.

 It’s a fungal disease called powdery mildew.
 Over time, it blocks sunlight, causing foliage to turn yellow and, in severe cases, drop off.
 Fortunately, this disease doesn’t usually kill healthy plants, though it does affect appearance and reduce vegetable productivity.
-If this disease is an annual problem in your garden, it may be time to take action.
+If this disease annually causes plant problems in your garden, it may be time to take action.
 Plant something a bit shorter in front of the susceptible specimen.
 The shorter plant masks the unsightly mildewed leaves but allows you to enjoy the blossoms.
 If you want to take a more aggressive course of action, organic products are available.
 Do a thorough cleanup and discard infected leaves in fall to reduce the source of disease next year.
 Stop powdery mildew before it starts by choosing mildew-resistant varieties whenever possible.
 Give plants plenty of room and sunlight; sufficient light and airflow reduce the risk of the disease.